 This team has special write permissions to certain repositories in NixOS.
 It is very important that the new co-release-manager removes the previous manager from the team when they assign a new one.

-A release manager must have the commit bit in the nixpkgs repository.
+A release manager must have the commit bit in the nixpkgs repository and must not be part of an ongoing conflict, that would impact the execution of their duties in this role.

 Release Editors